UNESCO World Heritage cities in Mexico

-Formerly called the Verde Antequera, Oaxaca de Juárez took its name from Nahuatl and means “On the nose of the huaje”.
-Its Historic Center and the Monte Albán archaeological zone were reason enough to name it Cultural Heritage of Humanity.
+Formerly called the Verde Antequera, Oaxaca de Juárez took its name from Nahuatl which means “On the nose of the huaje”.
+Its Historic Center and the Monte Albán archaeological zone were reason enough to name it the Cultural Heritage of Humanity.

 Since the 16th century, the Historic Center of Oaxaca preserves the perfectly delineated original line, identical to a chessboard.